Competency Based Education Guide: Explore Key Concepts, Insights, and Useful Information

 • Improves learner confidence through measurable, achievable milestones

-• Encourages personalized learning with pace adjustments based on individual needs
+• Encourages personalized learning with pace adjustments based on individual need

 • Bridges gaps between education and practical skills